ACCELERATE in collaboration with the European Medicines Agency and with the participation of the Food and Drug Administration

 Forum Output: publication of a summary and manuscript from all participants addressing the challenges and documenting the conclusions of the meeting.
 Potentially further specific meetings relating to areas which require more in-depth discussion will be arranged.

-Participation: possible only by invitation and by submitting an Expression of Interest (see below) before the deadline of 6 July 2020.
+Participation: possible only by invitation and by submitting an Expression of Interest (see below) before the deadline (date TBC).
 Invited participants will be informed in due time.

 The Forum Programme Committee will continually monitor the COVID-19 situation and modify plans if required.